neuralinterfaces/neuralinterfaces.github.io/index.md

 ---

 ## Our Mission
-We make brain-computer interfaces accessible to everyone.
+We make brain-computer interfaces (BCIs) accessible to everyone.

 <div class="callout">
     <div>